kescobo/bst273/src/03-Lecture-variables-scalars-functions.md

 ### Exercise

-**Find the syntax for adding two numbers together in some programming language** (not python)
+**Find the syntax for exponentiation in python**

-Some ideas:
-- Go
-- C++
-- javascript
-- FORTRAN
+In this course, we will not always provide the answer ahead of time.
+Many solutions are just a Google (or Bing) search away.

 ## Variables store information